-(3) An employer establishes proof of financial ability by providing a security deposit that the director determines is acceptable in accordance with OAR 436-050-0165, and in an amount as determined in accordance with OAR 436-050-0180.
+(3) An employer establishes proof of financial ability by providing a security deposit that the director determines is acceptable in accordance with OAR 436-050-0165, and in an amount

 (4) Failure of a certified self-insured employer to maintain the qualifications required in this rule will result in revocation of the employer's self-insured certification.
 The employer will be given 30 days written notice of the intent to revoke the self-insured certification, to be effective 30 days from the date of receipt of the revocation notice.
 If the employer complies with the qualification requirements within the 30-day period, the revocation will be canceled and the certification will remain in effect.